HakkaTjakka/REGION_FINDER/README.md

 You get a list with the r.x.z files marked.
 (And showing if there is a .mca or .vox file)

 Change for other usage.

+.exe compiled under Ubuntu for Windows with codeblocks and cross compiler.